-The High River Regional Airport is owned in partnership by the MD of Foothills and the Town of High River.
+The High River Regional Airport is owned in partnership by Foothills County and the Town of High River.
 The land on which the airport is situated, is leased to a not for profit corporation called the High River Regional Airport Limited (HRRAL).
 This company is charged with the responsibility of operating and maintaining the airport and managing the land, including hangar rentals/ sales, as well as terminal management.
-One Council member from the MD of Foothills sits on this Board Other board members include a representative from the Town of High River as well as elected members of the airport community.
+One Council member from Foothills County sits on this Board Other board members include a representative from the Town of High River as well as elected members of the airport community.

 High River Inter-Municipal Negotiating Committee

-Two members of the Council of the MD of Foothills sit on the High River Inter-Municipal Negotiating Committee.
+Two members of the Council of Foothills County sit on the High River Inter-Municipal Negotiating Committee.

 High River Recreation Board

 The High River Recreation was established to advise the Council of the Town of High River in pursuing and implementing recreation programs, facilities, parks and public open spaces and services within the Town of High River and the High River Recreation District.
-One Council member from the MD of Foothills sits on the Board as well as one Council appointed Rural Representative.
+One Council member from Foothills County sits on the Board as well as one Council appointed Rural Representative.